zhimeir/derandomKnock/README.md

 # derandomKnock
-An R package to implement the derandomized knockoffs.
+An R package to implement the derandomized knockoffs procedure.

 ### Overview
 `derandomKnock` is an R package to implement the variable selection procedure <em>Derandomized Knockoffs</em>, proposed in our